openanalytics/shinyproxy-config-examples/04-custom-html-template/README.md

 ## How it works

-* The `application.yml` file contains the setting `template-path: ./templates/2col` which refers to the '2col' template.
+- The `application.yml` file contains the setting `template-path: ./templates/2col` which refers to the '2col' template.
 You can point it to any folder containing your custom HTML files.

-* ShinyProxy uses [Thymeleaf](https://www.thymeleaf.org/) as its HTML templating engine.
+- ShinyProxy uses [Thymeleaf](https://www.thymeleaf.org/) as its HTML templating engine.

-* Assets (css, images, etc) can be referred to using the `@{/assets/...}` Thymeleaf syntax.
+- Assets (css, images, etc) can be referred to using the `@{/assets/...}` Thymeleaf syntax.
 Such references will be resolved against the `assets` subfolder of the template.

-* If a particular HTML file is missing from the template, the default HTML file will be used: <https://github.com/openanalytics/shinyproxy/tree/master/src/main/resources/templates>
+- If a particular HTML file is missing from the template, the default HTML file will be used: <https://github.com/openanalytics/shinyproxy/tree/master/src/main/resources/templates>

 ## Template properties for an app

-Since ShinyProxy 2.6.0, it is possible to specify additional properties for an app which can be used in templates, but has no other effect.
+Since ShinyProxy 2.6.0, it's possible to specify additional properties for an app which can be used in templates, but has no other effect.

 For example: